joereddington/joereddington.github.io/diary/index.md

 * Also Reviewed the inserting of images into this file.
 I've updated the approach and I'm happy with it.
 Got it closer to 2 minutes, which still feels very long.

+## 27/01/21 13:52 to 14:25, I want to think more about this inserting of images idea.
+I think I've solved the 'write markdown to insert the image' problem, but I don't believe I've fixed the 'get file into the right place, ideally without a mouse' problem.

+This was interesting to build.
+I couldn't get it to call the function I'd created (although I could get the function to run independently)

+	:command! -nargs=+ -complete=file Joe Insertimage(<f-args>)

+I think the most simple way will be to drag and use the abbreviation.
+Let it bed in.

+## 27/01/21 14:28, In any case, I should probably do some light blogging.

+## 28/01/21 05:46 to 05:56, faffing for 10 minutes
+## 28/01/21 05:57 to 05:58, Time to look at the actions from last week. +EQT
+Turns out I'm on top of that one.

+Are we at 'go public?
+I think we are...